ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 <hr class="wp-block-separator has-alpha-channel-opacity" />

 _&#8220;Ian is one of the most hard-working and professional individuals that I have had the pleasure to work with.
 His methodical approach allows him to digest the problem put before him prior to making a reasoned and rational suggestion.
-Ian&#8217;s development skills and knowledge were able to cope with every challenge, identifying one or more solutions for every scenario that I put forward as Product Owner.
+Ian’s development skills and knowledge were able to cope with every challenge, identifying one or more solutions for every scenario that I put forward as Product Owner.
 This allowed me to then pick the best solution for the project._

 _Ian is a consummate team player and worked efficiently and effectively with the other members of the development team.
 He always made himself available for me to ask questions to help me understand the technical aspects of a story._

-_Ian&#8217;s expertise and problem-solving skills have helped to drive the project forward and I am extremely grateful for the contribution that he has made.
+_Ian’s expertise and problem-solving skills have helped to drive the project forward and I am extremely grateful for the contribution that he has made.
 He will be greatly missed, not just by me, but by the whole of the team.
 I wish him the best of luck with any future projects he undertakes and I hope to be able to work with him again in the future.&#8221;_

 &#8212; Robin Hackshall – Senior Information Analyst, Health and Social Care Information Centre

 <hr class="wp-block-separator has-alpha-channel-opacity" />

 _&#8220;Ian has enabled us to drive some major changes into the business whilst introducing new technologies and concepts to the team.
 We now have great working examples of Workflow, NHibernate, IoC, programming to interfaces and MVC code which can be applied in other applications.
-I couldn&#8217;t have asked for more &#8211; a combination of business and technological advancement.
+I couldn’t have asked for more &#8211; a combination of business and technological advancement.
 Thanks again.&#8221;_

 &#8212; Sion Harrison – Development Manager, Marshalls Plc